miwermi/kickstarter-analysis/README.md

 Figure 4: Funding IQRs

 Looking at funding, most failed kickstarter campaigns have had higher funding goals.
 Louise is asking for more than twice the average successful kickstarter goal.
-In order for her to have the best chance of success, Louise might consider lowering her fundraising goal on this platform.
+In order to have the best chance of success, Louise might consider lowering her fundraising goal on this platform.

 ### Analysis of Outcomes Based on Goals